 Hobby Airport

-I recently flew from to New Orleans on Southwest Airlines, just so I could have the pleasure of driving from New Orleans back to the following day.
-I've spent many days driving and New Orleans along I-10, less so since Katrina, but I digress.
+I recently flew from Houston to on Southwest Airlines, just so I could have the pleasure of driving from back to Houston the following day.
+I've spent many days driving Houston and along I-10, less so since Katrina, but I digress.
 I like Houston's Hobby Airport.
 It's close to downtown, it's compact, and it's friendly.
 There is only the one public terminal and the security line runs efficiently.
-I used to love the experience of flying in the US.
+I used to love the experience of flying in the .
 Prior to 1995, all my flights had been international – Europe to Africa, Europe to the Far East, Europe to the Middle East.
 I was used to checking in early, long lines, passport checks and free drinks on the flights.
-On arrival in the US, I settled in Houston and started working in Marion, Illinois so three weeks a month I'd fly from Houston to St Louis.
-Back then, air within the US was like getting on a bus.
-If you only had hand luggage, you could up 20 minutes before departure, go through security and, with frequent flyer privileges, literally walk right onto the plane.
+On arrival in the , I settled in Houston and started working in Marion, Illinois so three weeks a month I'd from Houston to St Louis.
+Back then, air travel within the was like getting on a bus.
+If you only had hand luggage, you could show up 20 minutes before departure, go through security and, with frequent flyer privileges, literally walk right onto the plane.
 None of this unseemly undressing we all go through now.
 I will welcome the arrival of the full body scanner if I'll be able to keep my belt around my waist and my shoes on my feet! [ad name=”post”]

 If you've seen the Southwest Airlines commercial where a group of staff are commenting that Southwest Fares are only on one website – southwest.com – and not on Expedia, Travelocity nor Orbitz, that commercial was shot on this walkway and you can see some of the panels in some of the scenes.